 Example code shows how to interface to third-party software packages such as Microsoft Excel, National Instruments LabVIEW and MathWorks MATLAB.

-The drivers support USB data streaming, a mode which captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of over 10 MS/s and capture size is limited only by available PC storage.
+The drivers support USB data streaming, a mode that captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of over 10 MS/s and capture size is limited only by available PC storage.
 Sampling rates in streaming mode are subject to PC specifications and application loading.

 The majority of digital oscilloscopes still use an analog trigger architecture based on comparators.
 This causes time and amplitude errors that cannot always be calibrated out and often limits the trigger sensitivity at high bandwidths.